What is Unique about the New Jersey Synagogue, Temple Rodeph Torah?

 TRT members have a wonderfully strong social action inclination.
 Our Social Action committee is one of the most active groups in the temple, organizing charitable activities and reaching out to our community in several ways.
 We are also home for the nationally-recognized community support group, TRTCares.
 TRTCares was formed a few years ago during the worst of the recent economic crisis, and consists of members and non-members providing free professional services (legal, job-seeking, financial, mental health, etc.) for our community.
 Our community activism has resulted in significant press coverage, including articles in the NY Times, USA Today and Newsweek, and TV coverage on ABC News.
 We’ve been honored by Monmouth County Freeholders and the Religious Action Center for Reform Judaism in Washington DC.

 TRT is completely egalitarian – there are no roles restricted to men or women.
 We also welcome inter-faith couples, and non-Jewish spouses are invited to participate in all Temple activities.
 We firmly believe that Judaism is made stronger when we reach out to everyone who wants to come in, and we hope that everyone who walks through our doors feels respected and appreciated.
+Learn more about how to select a temple using our infographic or by downloading our free eBook.

 Many members of TRT socialize together, including our monthly bowling league and other temple-sponsored events.
 Last year we sponsored a great comedy night and a casino night, and we have plans to repeat them both in the coming year.
 Many members find that their fellow congregants become close friends outside of temple activities.